zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/6env-template/env-template.md

   - Description **HCM 9.2 FT: Linux and Windows node**
   ![](./images/tempnamedescription.png "")

 2. For Select PeopleSoft Image, click the **search icon**.
 Do NOT type anything.
 If your DPK was downloaded properly, it should appear in the Search Results.
-If you can't see it yet, please wait and refresh the page after awhile.
+If you can't see it yet, please wait and refresh the page after a while.
 Since we subscribed to the HCM channel in the Lab 4, we see **PEOPLESOFT HCM UPDATE IMAGE 9.2.038 - NATIVE OS**
   ![](./images/imagesearch.png "")
   ![](./images/4hcmlookup.png "")